lin-lab/COVID19-Viz/assets/about.md

 around.
 Below the map, there is a table of Rts for the chosen date and resolution.
 This table is by default sorted in descending order of Rt, but the sorting can be changed by clicking a column header.
-Locations where Rt could not be calculated are colored gray in the map and not shown in the table (see Rt Method Description for more info).
+Locations where Rt could not be calculated are colored gray in the map and not shown in the table (see Limitations section for more info).

 Technical note: the blue line is a fitted loess curve to the Rt points, and the error bars show the 95% posterior interval of Rt for that time point.